 Has some Pilates experience (past or present) on either mat or apparatus.
 May need min/moderate assistance with changing settings on apparatus, and/or assistance with modifications & positioning for medical precautions.
 May need min/moderate cuing for posture and movement fundamentals.

-Moderate fitness level and substantial Pilates experience, specifically working on the apparatus in a class setting or privately.
+Moderate fitness level and substantial Pilates experience within ProBalance, specifically working on the apparatus (Konnectors, Oov, etc) in a Level 1 class setting or privately within the ProBalance Studio.
 Able to change most spring/apparatus settings with little or no assistance.
 Able to self modify and properly position with necessary props for any pre-existing medical conditions.
 Has a solid grasp of posture/movement fundamentals with good body awareness.

 Should have a high level of fitness, practicing Pilates consistently at least 2x/week for 6+ months privately or in classes, and/or is currently in a Pilates Teacher Training program or is a Pilates teacher.
 Able to change all spring/apparatus without assistance.
 They must have excellent body awareness and a solid understanding of any limitations within their bodies. **Note: These classes may require instructor approval to participate and may not be suitable for all bodies.

 “Pilates helped my golf game tremendously.
 After I had more strength in my core, I improved my balance.
 The calming atmosphere also seemed to help me with my mental focus.”« G.N.

 Time is your most valuable commodity.
 The quality and expertise of the ProBalance team enables you to reach your goals in the most efficient way possible, leaving time to enjoy the things that mean the most to you.
 We have a variety of pricing options to serve a range of needs and budgets for both rehabilitation and wellness, and many services are eligible for submission to health insurance and/or FlexSpend plans.

 |Rates Effective: January 5, 2020|